Ah, the 2000s — a time of excessive glamour, partying and a whole lot of bling.

 Dua Lipa, Miley Cyrus and Dixie D’Amelio are all fans of Mach & Mach’s signature Double Bow heels, and it’s easy to see why.
 The pumps are just the thing to upgrade your everyday baby-tee-and-jeans ensemble, but they’ll also pair nicely with your party dresses.
 No wonder they sell out so quickly.

 Blumarine has been making a buzz with its glamorous Y2K-inspired designs, which have been seen on Dua Lipa, Ariana Grande and Olivia Rodrigo.
 The brand’s butterfly-motif tops, like this one, are especially popular.
-This piece is a safe bet for your next holiday gathering with the fam: it’ll be an upgrade from your frumpy Christmas sweater, and still look fun enough to wear when hanging out with your friends afterwards.
+This piece is a safe bet for your next gathering with the fam: it’ll be an upgrade from your frumpy sweater, and still look fun enough to wear when hanging out with your friends afterwards.